 Whether we think it will or not, gut feel creeps into most parts of recruitment.

 In fact, only 5-10% of our decisions are taken consciously, so it’s not surprising that biases creep into hiring processes.

 But when hiring for a position as important as a COO (or any position in fact), biases can be incredibly unhelpful.
-Rather than pick the best candidate or one with the drive to push the company forward, it’s easy to go for someone who has the same background or experience as your core employees.
+Rather than pick the best candidate or one with the drive to push the company forward to success, it’s easy to go for someone who has the same background or experience as your core employees and existing executive team.

-Which is where a great recruitment agency comes in.
-While conducting your confidential COO search, they’ll also ensure that you get the best possible candidates to take on the role you need and to meet your big picture goals.
+Which is where a great recruitment agency comes in on this confidential searches.
+While conducting your confidential search for a COO, they’ll also ensure that you get the best possible candidates and executives to take on the role you need and to meet your big picture goals.